 During COVID-19 in 2020, unemployment increased in France, affecting also the access to the labour market for beneficiaries of international protection.
-In January 2021, the Ministry of Interior launched a national call for projects for the year 2021 on the integration of newcomers, including beneficiaries of international protection.696
+In January 2021, the Ministry of Interior launched a nationalcall for projects for the year 2021 on the integration of newcomers, including beneficiaries of international protection: a total of 49 projects have been selected and provided funding amounting to a total of 4 million euros Another call for project has been launched for the year 2022.